 Government dramatically failed on its target to plant more trees last year, and recently the Prime Minister has pledged 30k trees to be planted a year.
 What are the barriers for farmers adding more trees into their farming systems and what are the range of benefits that can come from including more forestry on the farm?
 Farmers, researchers and woodland specialists need to work together to make sure any future planting is effective for the environment and provides clear business case and benefits to the farmer.

-Featuring farmers working on established and new agroforestry projects, this session will enable attendees to learn about the practicalities, challenges and opportunities of setting up agroforestry on their farms.
+Featuring farmers working on established and new agroforestry projects, this session enabled attendees to learn about the practicalities, challenges and opportunities of setting up agroforestry on their farms.
 The panel will detail some of the schemes available to help support planting, and some research on the livestock health and wellbeing benefits that can come with increasing the tree cover on the farm.

 Helen Chessire is lead farming advocate at the Woodland Trust, responsible for working with both the farming sector and policy makers to promote the benefits of trees on farms.
 Otherwise known as agroforestry, the deliberate integration of trees within agricultural crops and livestock is a win –win for sustainable food production and the natural environment.
 The Woodland Trust can provide advice and support to farmers interested in agroforestry.
 Helen grew up on a diary and sheep farm in the Midlands.

 Dr. Lindsay Whistance is a Senior Livestock Researcher at the Organic Research Centre.
 She has been working in animal behaviour, health and welfare research since 2003.
 Her interests include human-animal relationships and the role that diverse, species-rich environments play in offering good welfare conditions as well as food and medicine for domestic animals.
 Her current research activities include investigating the nutritional benefits of tree fodder including vitamin, mineral and tannin content.